top of page

 A Kraken at a Tea Party

-I'm drowning!
-And I lean back on my recliner, grateful that I had the foresight to stay at home when I took this tiny little insignificant-looking pill.
+Leaning back in my chair, grateful that I had the foresight to stay at home when I took this tiny little insignificant-looking pill.
 I'm not at a fancy tea party or southern brunch when, after years of drought in my mouth, my lungs, and stomach, suddenly, there's a rush of saliva in my mouth.

 My breathing quickens, so I take practiced yoga breaths to slow it.
 If I swallow wrong, I might drown.
 It can happen with a drop of water, I’ve always heard.
 What if I asphyxiate from what’s in my nose.
 Is that the right word?
 Never mind it doesn’t matter if I get the word right.
 I’m home alone and no one will know that I’m gone for a couple of hours.